ch007m/pipeline-dsl-builder/README.md

 **Remark**: Use the parameter `-h` to get the help usage of the application

-The `configurations` folder proposes different YAML configurations of what you can do :-)
+The [configurations](./configurations) folder proposes different YAML config examples of what you can do :-)

 ## Some scenario ideas